homfen/getpost/README.md

-get or post a url by command line
+get or post the url by command line

 ## Install
 npm install -g getpost